redox-os/rfcs/0000-channels.md

 - Should it implement sending file descriptors?
 If so, how?
 - Should it use shared memory?
 - Should processes be allowed to say that only processes with certain permissions can connect?
+- Should this be implemented in the kernel or as a userspace daemon?